Use enter to open, Escape to close

 This is a continuous posting; applications are processed and evaluated as they are received.

 Performs responsible protective service work in the protection of life and property through enforcement of laws and ordinances involving an element of danger.
 Applicant must be a citizen of the United States, at least 21 years of age and have any combination of education and experience equivalent to graduation from high school.
 Completion of Basic Law Enforcement Training (BLET) is preferred.
-Fully qualified candidates may qualify for a Sign-on Bonus.
 Hours worked by rotating shifts.

 Applicant will be required to complete a background investigation, CVSA examination, physical, drug screening exam and psychological examination.
 One year State-required probationary status.
 Must have valid NC Driver’s License.
 Competitive salary and excellent benefits.
 Employee will be eligible for paid vacation, sick leave, paid holidays, insurance and other benefits.